chanchanngann/kafka_streamlit_ec2/README.md

 ![aws architecture](/architecture.png)

 ## Steps
-1. Launch EC2 using the cloudformation template
+1. Launch EC2 using the cloudformation template.
+For the sake of easy implementation, IP 0.0.0.0/0 is entered for security group setting.
+It'd be better to use your own IP instead.

 ```aws cloudformation create-stack --stack-name kafka-streamlit-dashb --template-body file:///Users/somewhere/ec2_cfn_template.yaml --capabilities CAPABILITY_NAMED_IAM```